enthdegree/enderscanner/README.md

 ## Components

-![Ender Scanner print head over a backlit film negative.](./img/printhead.jpg)
+![Ender Scanner print head over a backlit film negative.](./img/printhead.jpg) *Ender Scanner print head over a backlit film negative.*

 In slightly more detail, the following pieces are involved (roughly in order of build and usage steps):

- - `ender3_picamera_v2.scad`: A bracket to mount the Raspberry Pi HD camera onto the print head with a couple M5 nuts and a camera screw like [this one](//www.amazon.com/dp/B0823HGR94).
+ - `[ender3_picamera_v2.scad]`: A bracket to mount the Raspberry Pi HD camera onto the print head with a couple M5 nuts and a camera screw like [this one](//www.amazon.com/dp/B0823HGR94).
 	- To reduce vibration, the Ender 3's printhead also needs to be modded with a switch to turn the front fan off.
 	Don't ever turn the fan off or leave the camera mounted during a print!
  - The Raspberry Pi HD camera I am using for development is the commonly available 16 mm C-mount lens, plus an extra 5 mm macro extension (in addition to the 5 mm "CS-to-C" extension that comes with the HD camera module).